chtoucas/Narvalo.NET/docs/issues.md

 Miscs
 -----

+- [High] `make.ps1` fails sometimes for weird reasons (most of the time it works perfectly):
-- [High] Sometimes, Xunit cannot find localized resources (should be fixed).
+  * Xunit cannot find localized resources (should be fixed).
-- [High] `make.ps1 test` fails sometimes for weird reasons (most of the time it works perfectly and things are always fine inside VS).
-There seems to be a problem with the new MSBuild when we have VS opened and it is running at the same time:
+  * There seems to be a problem with the new MSBuild when we have VS opened and it is running at the same time:
 ```
 C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\Microsoft.Common.CurrentVersion.targets(
 3245,5): error MSB3491: Impossible d'écrire des lignes dans le fichier "I:\github\Narvalo.NET\work\obj\Debug\CoreCompil